influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/database/list.md

 The `influxctl database list` command lists all databases in an InfluxDB Cloud Dedicated cluster.

-The `--format` option lets you print result in other formats.
+The `--format` option lets you print the output in other formats.
 By default, the 'table' format is used, but the 'json' format is available for programmatic parsing by other tooling.